truar/gcp-learning/gcp-cloud-architect-coursera/7 - Preparing for the Cloud Professional Architect/README.md

 "Hope is not a strategy".
 Strategies for dealing with a failure
 * Obviation: Design a system in which a particular type of failure is impossible
-* Prevention: Take steps to ensure that a possible does not occur
+* Prevention: Take steps to ensure that a possible problem does not occur
-* Detection and migration: Detect a failure before or as it is happening, and take teps to reduce or eliminate the effects of it
+* Detection and migration: Detect a failure before or as it is happening, and take steps to reduce or eliminate the effects of it
 * Graceful degradation: Instead of failing completly, handle stress and return to full service when the issue passes
 * Repair: Fix the problems.
 Hopefully, it won't come back, at least not in the same way
 * Recover: Allow the problem to occur and get service back as quickly as possible.
 Measure indicators of recovery and work to improve them